jigx-com/jigx-docs-examples/docs/Custom components _Alpha_/Combine custom _ standard components _Alpha_.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 This example demonstrates how you can create custom components and reuse them multiple times.
 We use `inputs` to show the tab value, name, indicator and alignment in each reuse of the custom component.
 Here tab components are created by configuring the `component.view`.
-Additionally, we show how to reference a custom component inside a standard `component.list-item`. &#x20;
+Additionally, we show how to reference a custom component inside a standard `component.list-item`.

 **Example:**

-1. See the *section* component example in <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/components/molecules-organisms/sections" target="_blank">GitHub</a>.
+1. See the *section* component example in [GitHub](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/components/molecules-organisms/sections).
-2. See the *custom component* example in <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/components/molecules-organisms/tabs" target="_blank">GitHub</a>.
+2. See the *custom component* example in [GitHub](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/components/molecules-organisms/tabs).
-3. See the *jig* example in <a href="https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/jigs/custom-components/molecules-organisms/tabs/tabs.jigx" target="_blank">GitHub</a>.
+3. See the *jig* example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/jigs/custom-components/molecules-organisms/tabs/tabs.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-a-MnTk6l7a1IoAevGnBKt-20241114-103014.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-a-MnTk6l7a1IoAevGnBKt-20241114-103014.png" size="48" width="1224" height="2466" position="center" caption="Tabs" alt="Tabs"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-a-MnTk6l7a1IoAevGnBKt-20241114-103014.png" size="48" position="center" caption="Tabs" alt="Tabs"}
 :::
 ::::